 Garden Pond Poll – How Much Do You Think a Garden Pond Will Cost?

 We are conducting research into how much consumers think certain garden improvement projects will cost compared to the actual cost.

 Types of Pond

-There are many different types of garden pond, ranging from a small pre-made fibreglass tub to a large, fully excavated and landscaped project.
+There are many different types of garden ponds, ranging from small pre-made fibreglass tubs to large, fully excavated and landscaped projects.

 Pond Installation Prices